 More than eight decades on, you can rely on Danner for heritage styling, unparalleled attention to detail and everything to be made on US soil.

-British designer Oliver Sweeney specialises in “classics with a twist”, an approach that has seen the brand cement itself at the forefront of shoemaking for more than 20 years, with its products always made at the same Italian factory.
+Designer Oliver Sweeney specialises in “classics with a twist”, an approach that has seen the British brand cement itself at the forefront of shoemaking for more than 20 years, with its products always made at the same Italian factory.

 Sweeney’s designs keep things traditional, with a dash of unmistakable personality.
 Look out for details such as antique-effect leathers, calfskin linings and cleated sole units.